Lu Xun Museum

 Miàoyīng Temple White Dagoba

-Originally built in 1271, the Miàoyīng Temple slumbers beneath its huge, distinctive, chalk-white Yuán-dynasty pagoda, which towers over...
+Originally built in 1271, the serene Miàoyīng Temple slumbers beneath its huge, distinctive, chalk-white Yuán-dynasty pagoda, which...

 Temple of Ancient Monarchs